Jmcleodfoss/pstreader/pst/README.md

     java -cp xml.jar io.github.jmcleod.pst.BlockFinder pst-file

 Confirm all block B-tree entries expected are found, or report discrepancies.

 #### Output
 > Success: all 74011 BIDs found

 ### BTreeOnHeap.java
     java -cp xml.jar io.github.jmcleod.pst.BTreeOnHeap pst-file

-Traverse the pst heap, showing:
+Traverse the pst heap B-tree, showing:
 * The node ID
 * Whether the block is "internal", i.e. metadata, or user data
 * The node index
-* The block ID key and node index
+* The block ID key and node index for this node's data B-tree
-* The sub-node block ID key and node index
+* The block ID key and node index for this node's sub-node B-tree
-* The parent node ID
+* The parent node ID and index
-* The heap node's index
-* The key for the node
-* The number of children the node has
+* The node's key and number of children
-* Information about each child, including
+* Information about each child node:
 ** The child's node key
 ** The child node's data